FAQ

 How do you decide which blogs to include?

-Can I submit my blog?
+Can I suggest a blog?

-My blog is listed on one of those sources but doesn't appear on Bubbles.
+My blog doesn't appear on Bubbles.
 Why?

-Being listed elsewhere doesn't guarantee inclusion.
 Your blog may not have met our criteria, or your RSS feed had issues when we last checked.
 If you think something is wrong, email us at feedback@bubbles.town.

 Can I see the full list of blogs?